faiziktk/IEEE_HPEC2025_block_FMA_tests/README.md

 [nvidia-tests.cu](CUDA/nvidia-tests.cu): CUDA code that applies the generalized test vectors [1] to test matrix multipliers using the WMMA API, with inputs in binary16/bfloat16/TensorFloat32.
 The macros at the top of the file allow to select the input format.

-## Sample Output of NVIDIA A30 Tensor Cores Numerical Features
+## Sample output of NVIDIA A30 tensor cores numerical features

 A sample output of the CUDA file for FP16 is shown below:<br>